-40 Lake sediments are important terrestrial archives for recording climate variability in the high latitudes of the Northern Hemisphere (Biskaborn et al., 2016; Smol, 2016; Lehnherr et al., 2018; Subetto et al., 2017; Syrykh et al., 2021; Diekmann et al., 2017).
+4Department of Computer Science, Humboldt-Universität zu Berlin, Unter den Linden 6, 10099 Berlin, Germany et al., 2018; Subetto et al., 2017; Syrykh et al., 2021; Diekmann et al., 2017).
 The identification of age-depth relationships in those lake sediments helps us to put their measured sediment properties in a temporal context (Bradley, 2015; Lowe and Walker, 2014; Blaauw and Heegaard, 2012).
-We can determine these relationships by directly counting the annual laminated layers (varves) (Brauer, 2004; Zolitschka et al., 2015), or by using indirect age determination methods such as radiocarbon, optically stimulated luminescence (OSL), or lead-cesium (Lead-210/Cesium-137) dating (Lowe and Walker, 2014; Bradley, 2015; Appleby, 2008; Hajdas et al., 2021).
-Defining a reliable age-depth relationship for paleoen vironmental studies in cold regions is particularly challenging, as varves only exist in rare cases and the determination of ages mostly depends on radiocarbon dating (Strunk et al., 2020 and references therein).
+We can determine these relationships by directly counting the annual laminated layers (varves) (Brauer, 2004; Zolitschka et al., 2015), or by using indirect age determination methods such as radiocarbon, optically stimulated luminescence (OSL), or lead-cesium (lead-210/cesium-137) dating (Lowe and Walker, 2014; Bradley, 2015; Appleby, 2008; Hajdas et al., 2021).
+Defining a reliable age-depth relationship for paleoenvironmental studies in cold regions is particularly challenging, as varves only exist in rare cases and the determination of ages mostly depends on radiocarbon dating (Strunk et al., 2020, and references therein).
 Because of primarily financial restrictions, however, only a few selected samples are taken from sediment core sections to determine the corresponding ages of certain depths (Blaauw et al., 2018; Ciarletta et al., 2019; Olsen et al., 2017).
 We therefore rely on model calculations to define the ages between the samples.
 In addition to the mathematical challenges that arise when establishing age-depth relationships, the selection of appropriate dating material has an impact on the modeling process.